Can Dogs Eat Zinc?

 • weakness,

-• yellow discoloration of the skin or eyes,
+• yellow discolouration of the skin or eyes,

-• dark orange/yellow or red discoloration of urine,
+• dark orange/yellow or red discolouration of urine,

 • and orange stool.